Responsible Recycling Saves Energy

 energy production, which increases costs for everyone.

 - Conserving energy has a positive impact on the environment.
-Nearly
+Nearly 70% of U.S.

-gases into the atmosphere and contributes to global warming.
+the atmosphere and contributes to global warming.

-Appliance recycling saves energy in three
+- Appliance recycling saves energy in three ways:

 recycling of raw materials recovered from the